YawLighthouse/UMG-Slate-Compendium/README.md

 Split Screen works where it has a **Game Layer Manager** that manages the viewport slate widget, which player that’s using that slate widget and how to shape that slate widget.
-The game layer manager is instanced by the game engine on initialization inside `GameEngine.cpp`(`UGameEngine`) and in `PlayLevel.cpp`(`UEditorEngine`) using a hard coded class so to build your own it would require modifying the engine’s source code
+The game layer manager is instanced by the game engine on initialization inside `GameEngine.cpp`(`UGameEngine`) and in `PlayLevel.cpp`(`UEditorEngine`) using a hard coded class so to build your own it would require modifying the engine’s source code in `UGameEngine::CreateGameViewportWidget` & `UEditorEngine::GeneratePIEViewportWindow` (Epic if you see this, please change this to be a configurable class that can be specified in the project settings, you have it setup for the Game Viewport Client so it's already halfway there!).

-(Epic if you see this, please change this to be a configurable class that can be specified in the project settings, you have it setup for the Game Viewport Client so it's halfway there!).
+> One possible route depending on your use case would be to call `UGameViewportClient::SetGameLayerManager` but be aware this could have downstream effects and could require some workarounds from non-overridable engine code.

 When displaying a widget to the screen you have two options:
 - **Add to Viewport**: Adds it to the entire game viewport, covering both players viewports with that one widget;